-It’s no surprise that coordinating, managing, and keeping in contact with multiple crews creates a massive headache – heck, coordinating and keeping up in my family group text is pain, and that’s six people!
+It’s no surprise that coordinating, managing, and keeping in contact with multiple crews creates a massive headache — heck, coordinating and keeping up with my family group text is a pain, and that’s just six people!

 Driving to and from different job sites, getting stuck in traffic, sending out unanswered texts, pestering your guys to call you from the job – it’s just a crapshoot.
 Will anyone actually answer your call?
 Will the drive out to the site be a massive waste of your time?

 Luckily for you, we’ve got a solution that makes communicating with your crews and staying on top of job progress a helluva lot easier.

 1. Set a Standard Process for Jobs